kavi1705/kavi1705/README.md

-- 👋 Hi, I’m @kavi1705
+- 👋 Hi, I’m Kavi Luchowa
-- 👀 I’m interested in all things Computer Science!
-- Mainly Data Analytics - but open to anything!
+- Aspriring Data Analyst
-- 🌱

-- 📫 How to reach me ...

 <!---
 kavi1705/kavi1705 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.